joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 #### Working with branches

 A significant function of Git is the ability to create and use branches.
-Branches allow you to work on features without touching the main or master branch _(where you can have your production or thoroughly tested resources for example)_.
+Branches allow you to work on features without touching the main or master branch _(where you can have your production or thoroughly tested resources, for example)_.

  1. Open Github Desktop
  2. Click on: Current repository to make sure your repository is selected